Your startup has customers? Turns out, that’s not enough.

 It seems like a fundamental truism that the revenue you can generate — relative to paid acquisition spend or fixed costs — is a measure of your business’s health.
 However, the demands of growth have created an unhealthy market distortion where funding unprofitable growth sometimes seems like good business.*** We have assembled a data set showing that the startups that raise the most money do not return the most capital — either to founders or to investors.
 In fact, frugality forces founders to make tougher, more strategic investments, which ultimately results in stronger businesses.

-While there are many different ways to calculate capital efficiency, the most important variables seem to be:
+While there are many different ways to calculate revenue efficiency, the most important variables seem to be:

 - Revenue: This can be total revenue when evaluating a company at a very big picture level (which almost no one ever does); or incremental revenue, which is more practical for a team to update every month.